The Covid-19 crisis has been exceptional in both its scale and duration. Retailers could not have anticipated the impact on business...

 Step 1: Identify what makes your audience special: who are your customers?
 Why do they choose you instead of your competitors?
 What are the biggest audience segments you could build?
 Do you have a critical audience size and/or niche audiences that would bring value to brands or agencies?

-Step 3: Begin with testing your value proposition with your current suppliers.
+Step 3: Begin by testing your value proposition with your current suppliers.
 A good way to validate your value proposition is to test through trade marketing.
 Here you can focus on a specific vertical.
 Hone an understanding of customers and prospects with an interest in a specific vertical and provide campaigns for a given supplier.

 Once you are ready you can create your data sales house and offer your data assets to any brand or agency.
 Your teams will be able to sell multi channel campaigns and audience insights to maximise your ROI on currently unused assets to achieve huge margin levels exactly as Amazon Advertising does.